+It’s fall gumbo season, and time to break out the black iron pot and the rice cooker.
 The knob of juicy dark meat at the end of a chicken drumstick is my favorite cut of the bird, and when soaked for two hours in a rich roux-infused gumbo, these legs have me running to the dinner table.
-This Chicken Leg and Sausage Gumbo cuts to the chase on flavor and when made with Rox’s Roux and served up in one of our 16-ounce gumbo cups this is The Art of Gumbo.
-Get the recipe and read all about our newest gift set just in time for the holidays.
+This Chicken Leg and Sausage Gumbo cuts to the chase on flavor and when made with Rox’s Roux and served up with Louisiana-made Supreme Rice, it just doesn’t get any tastier–or easier.

 - 4 tablespoons vegetable oil